SalathielGenese/ngx-mdx/projects/ngx-mdx/README.md

 # `ngx-mdx`

-React vibrant ecosystem makes Markdown integration seamless with MDX.
+The React vibrant ecosystem makes Markdown integration seamless with MDX.
 So this project is all about bringing a similar experience to Angular, with as less hurdle as we can.